-An employer is obliged by virtue of the Employment Rights Act 1996, section 1 and 3 to include a note in an employee’s written statement of particulars of employment specifying (by description or otherwise) a person to whom an employee can apply for the purpose of seeking redress of any grievance relating to his contract of employment.
-Where there are any further steps to make to progress an application to redress a grievance, the note should explain those steps or refer to the provisions of a document which explain them.
-This document must be reasonably accessible to the employee.
+Your employer is obliged to include a note in your written statement of particulars of employment specifying a person to whom you can contact for the purpose of seeking redress of any grievance you may have.
+The note should explain any further steps required to progress such a grievance, or refer to an accessible document that explains such steps.

 A grievance process will usually involve the following steps:

-- The employee will set out in writing to the employer details of the grievance.
+- You setting out in writing to your employer the details of your grievance.

-- The employer will call the employee into a meeting to discuss the grievance.
-The employee is entitled by virtue of the Employment Relations Act 1999 to be accompanied by a fellow employee or trade union representative as defined by the Employment Relations Act 1999.
-The employer must permit the employee’s companion to address the hearing, to put the employee’s case, to sum up the case, to respond on the employee’s behalf to any view expressed at the hearing and to confer with the employee during the hearing.
-The employer does not have to allow the companion to answer questions on behalf of the employee.
+- Your employer will call you into a meeting to discuss the grievance.
+You are entitled by virtue of the Employment Relations Act 1999 to be accompanied by a fellow employee or trade union representative.
+Your employer must permit your companion to address the hearing, to put your case, to sum up the case, to respond on your behalf to any view expressed at the hearing and to confer with you during the hearing.
+Your employer does not have to allow your companion to answer questions on your behalf.